phuong1590/Hello-World-/README.md

 # Hello-World-
-Hi guys,just a normal boy from Vietnam who got himself up here to learn how to code and stuffs.
+/* Hi guys,just a normal boy from Vietnam who got himself up here to learn how to code and stuffs.*/

+#include <iostream>;
+using namespace std;

 cout << "So I found a 4hrs long video on Youtube teaching me C++,it was so much more entertaining and easier to understand than what my teachers are doing at school" << endl;